d3christ/spanwiki/wiki/manual/cluster_tables.md

 Right Cerebellar Tonsil         	42	-54	-41	5.9384	183
 Right Superior Temporal Gyrus   	54	-57	26	5.1105	142
 ```
-Where zScore is usually the peak value and voxels is cluster size.
+(where zScore is usually the peak value and voxels is cluster size).

 To produce these tables, use (tools accessible in `spantoolbox/group_analysis/old_table_dump` on uncus.stanford.edu):
 1. 3dclustsim to determine which cluster and threshold to use (TBA)
-2. `cluster_automator.py` (which calls `tableDump.py`) to dump out the table with relevant information.
-Instructions for `cluster_automator.py`...
+2. `cluster_automator.py` (which calls `tableDump.py`) to dump out the table with relevant information, as follows:
 * edit the `ttest_dirs` in the main loop to input the ttest directories for which you want tables
 * edit the `fid_write` line in `write_clustcommands()` function with the correct threshold and cluster size (note that the two thresholds come after the `-2thresh` flag and the cluster size is the third argument after the `-dxyz` flag)
 * comment out the two `run_*` commands in the main script (leaving the `write_*` command uncommented), and run `python cluster_automator.py` to output `clustcommand` in each ttest directory
 * `cd` into each ttest directory and `chmod +x clustcommand`
 * comment out the `write_*` command in the main script (leaving the two `run_*` commands uncommented), and run `python cluster_automator.py` to output the `*.csv` files for each regressor of interest

-A more recent version of the script exists as clust2table.py

-This will not print a finalized table as above, but instead is designed to give you more information about the clusters you have by giving you:
+# Using clust2table.py

+A newer fancier script (by Nick Borg) can provide more information about the clusters (located in `spantoolbox/group_analysis/clust2table.py`):
 * Multiple candidate region names, for both CM and Peak
 * Neurosynth associated terms for each cluster
 * Coordinates in both MNI and TLRC space.

-# Using clust2table.py

-The current version of the script is located in `spantoolbox/group_analysis/clust2table.py
+but requires a bit more context:

 ### Requirements:
 * You must have python installed